DigiBP/Team-Lemons/README.md

 # Innovation
 To incorporate innovation into the workflow, the team trained an algorithm that predicts whether the request is likely to be approved or denied based on previous requests.
+To make the prediction, sample data sets are needed to train the model.
+The data needed for this comes from the MySQL table fct_Approval.
+This table holds all approvals from all levels.
+However, only the last instance is relevant for the prediction, so the table is modified for Aito.ai and only the necessary data rows are uploaded.
+After uploading the data to Aito.ai, a schema must be defined.
+For each column it must be decided what the data type is and if it is needed for the prediction.

 # Benefits
 This chapter will give a short summary of the benefits of our solution. <br />